goshiphq/goship-cms/content/blog/2021-outlook-small-business-trends.md

 description: Anticipating 2021 small business trends in the face of so much uncertainty is more vital than ever.
 Here's a rundown of what your business can focus on heading into 2021.
-altText: "2021 small business trends "
+altText: small business trends, small business shipping, small business logistics
 image: https://storage.googleapis.com/goshiprepo/prod/blog/images/2021-outlook-small-business-trends.jpg
 ---
 This year was challenging for everyone, especially small business owners.
 COVID-19 and the economic fallout have highlighted the weak points in companies’ [strategy](https://www.goship.com/blog/optimizing-your-truckload-shipping-strategy/), inventory, marketing, and transportation.
 [Anticipating future trends](https://www.forbes.com/sites/richkarlgaard/2020/07/09/the-business-trends-that-will-emerge-out-of-covid-19/?sh=6c7bcb9b3cf8) in the face of so much uncertainty is more vital than ever.
 Here's a rundown of what your business can focus on heading into 2021.